Back to all posts

 For the vast majority of people, the biggest “risk” is feeling a little tender the next day, similar to how you might feel after a good workout.
 This is a normal part of the healing process as your muscles adapt and release long-held tension.
 We’ll cover the difference between good soreness and bad pain, and why it’s sometimes a good idea to check in with your doctor before booking an appointment.
 This knowledge ensures your massage is not only relaxing but also perfectly suited to your body’s needs.

-When to Be Cautious with Massage
+When to Proceed with Caution

 Let’s start by saying that massage therapy is overwhelmingly safe.
 Studies on massage for low-back pain show that serious side effects are virtually nonexistent.
 The most common issue reported is a temporary increase in soreness, which is often a sign that the therapy is working on tight, knotted muscles.
 However, there are a few specific situations where you should pause and consult a professional.
 If you have a fever, open wounds, skin infections, or a history of blood clots, it’s best to wait until you’ve recovered.
 The same goes for anyone who has recently had surgery.
 A professional massage therapist is trained to identify these contraindications, and our dedicated team of therapists always conducts a thorough intake to ensure your session is both safe and effective.

-Good Sore vs. Bad Sore: What’s Normal?
+Good Sore vs. Bad Sore: How to Tell the Difference

 After a deep tissue or Ashiatsu massage, it’s normal to feel a bit sore for a day or two.
 This is what we call “good sore.”
 It feels like your muscles have been worked out, and it’s a sign that your body is releasing tension and beginning to heal.
 Instead of resisting this feeling, try to think of it as a positive step in your recovery.
 “Bad sore,” on the other hand, is different.
 This would be a sharp, shooting, or intense pain that doesn’t fade.
 It’s a signal that the pressure might have been too much for a specific area.
 The best way to avoid this is to communicate with your therapist during your session.
 You are always in control, and we encourage you to speak up if anything feels uncomfortable.

-Why You Might Need to Talk to Your Doctor First
+Should You Talk to Your Doctor First?

 While we are experts in muscle therapy, we are not medical doctors.
 If you’re dealing with severe, chronic, or undiagnosed back pain, it’s always a good idea to check in with your doctor before getting a massage.
 A physician can provide a proper diagnosis to rule out more serious underlying conditions like a herniated disc, fracture, or infection that might require medical intervention.
 Getting a diagnosis doesn’t mean you can’t get a massage; in fact, it helps us create a more targeted and effective treatment plan for you.
 When your doctor and massage therapist are on the same page, you get a collaborative approach to your wellness.
 This ensures that the massage services you receive are perfectly aligned with your health needs.

-How to Choose the Right Massage Therapist
+How to Find the Right Massage Therapist

 Finding the right massage therapist is the most important step in your journey to relieve lower back pain.
 The connection you have with your therapist and their specific skill set can make all the difference between a temporarily soothing experience and long-term relief.
 You want someone who not only has the technical skills but also understands the nuances of back pain and listens to your specific needs.
 Think of it as building a partnership with a professional who is dedicated to helping you feel your best.
 Taking the time to find the right person ensures your time and investment lead to real, lasting results.
 This isn’t just about getting a massage; it’s about finding a trusted expert who can guide your body toward healing, session after session.
 A great therapist will assess your condition, create a personalized plan, and adjust their approach based on your feedback and progress.
 They become a key part of your wellness team, helping you manage pain and improve your quality of life.

-Check for Licenses and Qualifications
+Always Check for Licenses and Qualifications

 First things first: always make sure your massage therapist is a licensed professional.
 A license isn’t just a piece of paper; it’s proof that the therapist has completed extensive training in anatomy, physiology, and various massage techniques.
 Licensed professionals are trained to find and treat problem areas safely and effectively.
 At Nola Bliss, our entire team consists of highly experienced Licensed Massage Therapists who have dedicated their careers to the practice of therapeutic massage.
 This commitment to professionalism ensures you are always in skilled and knowledgeable hands, which is crucial when dealing with something as delicate as back pain.

-Look for Experience in Pain Management
+Find a Specialist in Pain Management

 When you’re dealing with lower back pain, you don’t want a generic, one-size-fits-all massage.
 You need a therapist with specific experience in pain management and therapeutic techniques.
 Look for someone who understands how to work with injured or tense muscles to reduce soreness and improve movement.
 A therapist skilled in pain management can apply specialized techniques like Ashiatsu Deepfeet Bar Therapy or deep tissue massage to provide targeted relief.
 Don’t be afraid to ask about a therapist’s experience with clients who have similar issues to yours.
 An experienced practitioner will be confident in their ability to help you find the relief you’re looking for.

-Find a Therapist Who Listens
+Choose a Therapist Who Truly Listens

 Communication is key to a successful massage.
 Your therapist can’t read your mind, so it’s essential to find someone who creates a comfortable space for you to share what you’re feeling.
 A great therapist will start with a thorough consultation, asking questions about your pain, lifestyle, and goals for the session.
 Giving your therapist clear details about where it hurts and what kind of pressure feels right helps them tailor the treatment specifically for you.
 A therapist who listens and checks in with you during the session will be far more effective at addressing the root cause of your discomfort and ensuring you feel safe and heard throughout the experience.